olvrmei/particle-collision-simulation/README.md

 ```

 ## :hammer: Resources
-Written in python using the library [Pygame](https://www.pygame.org/ "Pygame").
+Written in Python using the library [Pygame](https://www.pygame.org/ "Pygame").